sahilajaz/codeforgeAI/README.md

 > An AI-powered coding agent that lives in your terminal.

-CodeForge is a command-line tool built with **Java + Spring Boot** that brings an AI agent directly into your development workflow.
+CodeForge is a command-line tool based coding agent built with **Java + Spring Boot** that brings an AI agent directly into your development workflow.
 Ask it to explain code, read files, or just chat with it about your codebase — all without leaving the terminal.

 ## Features